anikethsaha/blockchain/README.md

 https://www.youtube.com/watch?v=YcTSilIfih0

-## Download node.js msi for running npm packages
+## Download node.js  for downloading and usinf npm packages

-# Step For installing and setupping environment
+# Step For installing and setuping environment

 ## installing the environment (where we will run , compile and deploy our contract)
 ```